tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

 > [!WARNING]
 > This git page may contain trace amounts of sarcasm.
 Do not operate heavy machinery or attempt brain surgery after reading.
 My opinion is worth about as much as a free fortune cookie (but hopefully less confusing).

+> [!TIP]
+> If techie stuff makes your eyes glaze over, feel free to jump straight into the fun part with the [s1panel](s1panel/README.md) app!

 ## LED Strip

 The LED strip from what I gather is controlled by the USB-SERIAL CH340.